Life on the Homestead

 Greet Our Goats

 We started keeping dairy goats in the winter of 2018.
 Our goal was to get comfortable with raising goats so that we could begin to provide for ourselves in ways that were still bringing us to a grocery store; dairy in the form of milk, cream, cheeses and yoghurt.
 We jumped in with both feet and bought two pregnant does who gave birth on Christmas Eve.
-Over the past 3 years we've now had over twenty kids born, each one cuter than the next!
+Over the past 6 years we've had over twenty-five kids born, each one cuter than the next!

 Bunny Buddies